nickmorales/imagebreed_dockerfile/README.md

 ### Prerequisites

 - You need Docker, docker-compose, and nginx installed on a machine with at least 8GB RAM and 50GB of disk.
+Though it is not necessary, ideally, the computer has >8 CPU cores, >96GB RAM, and >4TB disk space, and the disk space should be fast (Thunderbolt if NAS used).

 ## Start the Service: